 In September 2016 (~16 months ago) I published a website SEO review for a Brighton based business called Languagenut, see the Languagenut Review.

-I regularly SEO review websites, but rarely publish the results online: usually I look at a business site and tut loudly to myself at the large number of SEO mistakes :-)
+I regularly SEO review websites, but rarely publish the results online: usually I look at a business site and tut loudly to myself at the large number of marketing mistakes :-)

 I published the Languagenut review because it’s a multilingual site (dozens of languages) using hreflang tags incorrectly (they were broken: I don’t see that very often) and my eldest son (software engineer/computer programmer) works for Languagenut: I have a vested interest in Languagenut’s success.

-It didn’t pan out, I’ve never worked with or for Languagenut and you can tell whoever they hired to SEO the site etc… (both historically and now) hasn’t done much (anything?)
-SEO/SEM/SMO wise.
+It didn’t pan out, I’ve never worked with or for Languagenut and you can tell the marketeers they hired to optimize the site etc… (both historically and now) hasn’t done much (anything?).

-I wouldn’t normally put this level of effort into an SEO pitch, but it would have been nice to work on a project with my eldest son.
+I wouldn’t normally put this level of effort into a pitch, but it would have been nice to work on a project with my eldest son.

 Note: Nothing I posted at the above URL or below is ‘insider’ information, it’s all publicly available (for free) if you have the research skills and SEO understanding.

 You would think with the detailed expert information provided (for free) the Languagenut website would have improved significantly by now (January 2018), but the opposite is the case, it’s got worse, much worse!